 What Exactly is a Home Inspection (and What is it Not?)

-Back to Mr. Buyer...if he did his homework, he would have reached out to a number of local Home Inspectors, discussed their processes and credentials, and made an informed decision about who to hire.
+Back to Mr. Buyer...if he did his homework, he would have reached out to a number of local Home Inspectors, discussed their experience and credentials, and made an informed decision about who to hire.
 Like in any profession, not all Home Inspectors are created equally.
 Many states have few - if any - regulations on who can perform a home inspection.
-Missouri is one of those states...the industry here is mostly unregulated, so Joe Schmo down the street could sell you his services if he was a good enough salesman.

 That said, the vast majority of clients I've served had done their due diligence and made an informed hire...and for good reason!
 Purchasing a home is a large investment and can be nerve wracking, emotional, and overwhelming!
 The Inspector's job is to alleviate some of that stress through their knowledge, experience, and complete objectivity - answering any questions along the way while leaving no condition overlooked.
 Most of the Home Inspectors I've crossed paths with (and myself) are vetted members of a professional organization like the American Society of Home Inspectors (ASHI).
 We've been comprehensively trained and tested, and are required to follow strict guidelines found in the Standards of Practice and Code of Ethics.
 We complete 20 or more hours of continuing education every year.
-Many of us offer additional services that vastly exceed the Standards linked above in order to remain competitive while bringing you the best value.
+Many of us offer additional services (sewer scrope, mold/indoor air quality testing, thermography, etc) that vastly increase the value of your home inspection.

 So let's dive into it!
 Mr. Buyer has asked all the right questions to narrow down his decision on which Inspector to hire: